kanansnote/My-Business-Calendar/README.md

-# Business Calendar
+# My Business Calendar

-Business Calendar is a PyQt5-based desktop application that displays images for the months of June and July 2020, along with a calendar widget.
-The application allows users to navigate between the two months and view corresponding images.
+My Business Calendar is a desktop application developed using PyQt5, designed to provide an immersive and personalized calendar experience by displaying images from the user's location.

 ## Features